Type 2 Diabetes Guide

 • Help your body use insulin better;

-• Help control your blood sugar level;
+• Help control your blood sugar levels;

 • Help to slow down the absorption of sugar so that your blood sugar stays lower.